crystallabs/crysterm/README.md

 ### Class Hierarchy

-1. Top-level class is `Screen`.
+1. Top-level class is `Display`.
 It represents a physical device / terminal used for `@input` and `@output` (Blessed calls this `Program`)
-1. Each screen can have one or more `Window`s (Blessed calls this `Screen`).
-Windows are always full-screen and represent the whole surface of a Screen
+1. Each display can have one or more `Screen`s (Blessed also calls this `Screen`).
+Screens are always full-screen and represent the whole surface of a Display
-1. Each window can have one or more `Widget`s, arranged appropriately and implementing final apps
+1. Each screen can have one or more `Widget`s, arranged appropriately to implement final apps

-Widgets can be added to windows directly, but some widgets are particularly suitable for containing other/child widgets.
+Widgets can be added and positioned on the screen directly, but some widgets are particularly suitable for containing and arranging other/child widgets.
 Most notably this is the `Layout` widget which can auto-size and auto-position contained widgets in the form of a grid or inline (masonry-like) layout (`LayoutType::{Grid,Inline}`).

-There is currently no widget that would represent a GUI-like window, like `QWindow` or `QMainWindow` in Qt.
+There are currently no widgets that would represent GUI windows like `QWindow` or `QMainWindow` in Qt (with title bar, menu bar, status bar, etc.), but implementing them is planned. (`Window`s will be considered `Widget`s.)
-I am considering adding such a widget by renaming `Screen` to `Display`, current `Window` to `Screen`, and then adding "Window" (`class [Main]Window < Widget`).

 All mentioned classes `include` [EventHandler](https://github.com/crystallabs/event_handler) for event-based behavior.